 Silence, and the agreement to just live beside one another in happy harmony, actually creates deep social polarities which eventually come to the fore during political discussions.
 At that time, everybody then gets to act all flustered and amazed by the position of their political opponents and murmur things to one another about how they “can’t believe anyone actually believes that.”

 Like slavery abolitionists who used the “am I not a man and a brother” image to identify themselves and the organizations and societies to which they belonged, we are choosing to identify ourselves with a modern Abolitionist Symbol.
 By having a recognizable symbol, and wearing it proudly and boldly, we can make ourselves clearly visible in the city in which we live.
 You can also use the symbol to identify yourself as an abolitionist online.
 For instance a good number of folks have incorporated the AHA symbol into their Facebook profile pics and twitter avatars.
 A number of bloggers in the Abolitionist society have placed the symbol, discreetly and indiscreetly on their blog.
-You can use this widget to place the AHA symbol on your Facebook pic or Twitter avatar.

 You can also use the symbol to identify yourself as an abolitionist in the real world.
 Visit ahagear.com to find T-shirts, decals, and other items that you can use to place the AHA symbol on your person and property.